Last updated: March 17, 2026 Originally published: November 24, 2025

 Limits:

-Discover Sources (New): Find related sources from the web based on your topic.
+Discover Sources: Find related sources from the web based on your topic.
 Add them directly to notebooks to expand research.

 Manual syncing: When Drive files update, click “Click to sync with Google Drive” in Sources panel.
 NotebookLM creates new snapshots.